-About AdWords remarketing lists for search ads
+About remarketing lists for search ads

 There are two basic strategies for using remarketing lists with search ads:

 - You can optimize bids for your existing keywords for visitors on your remarketing lists.
-For example, you can increase your bid by 25% for those who previously viewed your website in the last 30 days.
+For example, you can increase your bid by 25% for those who previously visited your website in the last 30 days.
 Or, you could show a different ad to site visitors who have placed items in a shopping cart but have not purchased them.

 Watch a Google AdWords webinar to learn more about remarketing lists for search ads (available in English only).

 To start using remarketing lists for search ads, you create a remarketing list and add a snippet of code that you get from AdWords, called a remarketing tag, to your site.
 You can add the new remarketing tag to every page in your site.
 The code tells AdWords to add every site visitor to your list.
 When people visit your homepage, for example, the cookies associated with their browsers are added to the remarketing list.